 To nominate a member for the committee, download the nomination form.

 The Informal Play Reading Evenings have been postponed until further notice.
 Ellerslie Theatre takes the health and welfare of our members, volunteers and guests seriously.
 We follow Ministry of Health advice on COVID-19 and encourage everyone to do the same.
 There are pre-existing conditions for a few of our volunteers and the uncertainty of who may be present makes us join all our friends who have had to make the same decisions in being mindful and vigilant.

 Join ETS for a relaxed evening as we read some fantastic plays together.
 This informal group meets periodically to give members the opportunity to read or listen to both complete plays, and interesting excerpts.
 New participants are welcome, and play suggestions are also invited.

+There are plenty of parts for readers, and listeners are also most welcome.
 RSVP for numbers or enquiries to Jocelyn McQuaid 09 626 3070 (firstname.lastname@example.org).
 Taking a little something for supper would be appreciated.